plone/training/user_generated_content.rst

         </metadata>

-    Add the stucture you wish to create as a list of dictionaries in ``setuphandlers.py``:
+    Add the structure you wish to create as a list of dictionaries in ``setuphandlers.py``:

     ..  code-block:: python
         :linenos: